Rethinking Invasive Species Management in Florida

 No matter how hard he worked, he could never finish the job.

-Once a species is fully established — spread across watersheds, reproducing quickly, disrupting ecosystems — there’s no endgame.
+Once a species is fully established, spread across watersheds, reproducing quickly, and disrupting ecosystems, there is no endgame.

 Florida has entire crews whose full-time job is to manage species like hydrilla and lionfish, knowing full well the job will never end.